 “We’ve been saying this for many, many months,” Lashbrook said.
-“We’ve been having lots of meetings behind the scenes and talking to a lot of stakeholders around the community, we believe Las Vegas is a soccer city, and we believe we will prove this.
-Not only is it a soccer city, but that it will support soccer toward records numbers.”
+“We’ve been having lots of meetings behind the scenes and talking to a lot of stakeholders around the community.
+We believe Las Vegas is a soccer city, and we believe we will prove this.
+Not only is it a soccer city but that it will support soccer toward record numbers.”

-Las Vegas’ USL team will play 16 regular season games at Cashman in 2018, and could face MLS and international clubs during preseason in February.
-The USL regular season and postseason runs from March to early November.
+Las Vegas’ USL team will play 16 regular-season games at Cashman in 2018 and could face MLS and international clubs during preseason in February.
+The USL regular season and postseason run from March to early November.

-Lashbrook has high hopes of selling out the 10,000-seat stadium in downtown on a nightly basis.
+Lashbrook has high hopes of selling out the 10,000-seat downtown stadium on a nightly basis.
 The average attendance for the USL’s top 10 drawing teams in 2016 was 6,724, a 25 percent increase from 2015, league figures show.

 According to the lease, Lashbrook’s soccer club will pay the expenses for converting the field to accommodate the two sports.
 The soccer team is also required to put down a $50,000 deposit in case of damages to the field.

 The lease allows the city to terminate if it enters into an agreement with an NFL, MLB, NBA or MLS team for the Cashman site or a developer for another use.
 Ownership of Cashman Field was transferred last month from the Las Vegas Convention and Visitors Authority to the city.
 The LVCVA will continue to be the operator of Cashman for as long as the 51s play there.

 The 51s will remain the primary tenant of Cashman Field and have priority on scheduling.
 The Triple-A affiliate of the New York Mets has expressed interest in moving to a new stadium in Summerlin after its lease is up in 2022, or sooner.